EdwinVW/dapr-hands-on/Assignment05/step-by-step.md

 ## Step 1: Add a secret-store component

 Before you can use the Dapr secret-store from the services, we first have to add this component to the Dapr configuration.
-By default, when you install Dapr there are 3 components installed:
+By default, when you install Dapr there are 2 components installed:

 - pub/sub (Redis cache)
 - State-store (Redis cache)
-- Observability (Zipkin)

 Each one of these components is configured using a yaml file in a well known location (e.g. on Windows this is the `.dapr/components` folder in your user's profile folder).
 By default, Dapr uses these config files when starting an application with a Dapr sidecar.
 But you can specify a different location on the command-line.
 You will do that later when you're testing the application and therefore you are going to create a custom components folder for the TrafficControl service.